 If hunger strikes and time is tight, the microwave may be your best option to reheat cooked ribs.
 But try to only use this method if you’re looking for a quick way to get the job done.
 Unfortunately, the microwave tends to dry out the meat even if you slathered it in sauce or butter (and that sounds like a rib-lover’s nightmare).

 As a general rule, only use this method to reheat frozen ribs, reheat spare ribs, or any other type of ribs if you’re really in a pinch.
 While we’re on the topic of frozen ribs, make sure to thaw them in the refrigerator before attempting to reheat cooked ribs.
 This will require some pre-planning on your part, since the process can take anywhere between six and eight hours.
-Here are the steps Sidoti recommends if you want to reheat ribs in the microwave for a football game snack:
+Here are the steps Sidoti recommends if you want to reheat them in the microwave:

 - Use a microwave safe dish.